Last updated on August 15, 2020 by Adrien Brochard

 Want to launch a heated debate among Linux aficionados?
 Ask them what is their favorite text editor.
 In the open source community, choosing a software to write text with, and potentially to write code with, is such an important decision that choosing a football team or a game console is less dangerous.
 But anyone new to Linux should not be apprehensive of the plethora of advice and the variety of trolls on the topic, and instead try to get familiar with a bunch of different text editors in the first place.
 So today I shall propose you a non-exhaustive thematic list of what you can find to write text with on Linux.
 This list will (try to) exclude the full-fledge IDEs, which are only made for programming, and the editors made specifically for LaTex.
-If you are interested in the latter, I can recommend you to this post.

 Let's go straight to the big guys.
 When someone asks about text editors on Linux in a room, one person will immediately respond Vim and another will say Emacs.
 And there are very good reasons for that.
 They are both very powerful editors, with a lot of features, a lot of plugins, and a very strong community ready to support anyone.
 If you are not familiar with them at all, it would be a bit hard to describe the extent of their capabilities.
 But put simply, they allow you to move very quickly within the text, make huge edits very simply, record macros, and do basically any crazy things you might want to do with text.
 The downside to both of them is that the learning process to control what you are doing is unavoidable and takes time.
 Past this point, I will not sink into the debate of declaring one better than another, but really recommend that everyone learn at least one of the two.